 The Adventures of Tintin: The Secret of the Unicorn (2011)

-An incredible one-shot chase scene towards the middle of the film is impressive, but we love the charming scene at the beginning where our hero Tintin first comes across the fateful model ship, the Unicorn.
-It's a masterclass in animation – Tintin’s reflections in the multiple mirrors behind look startlingly real, while the slow pan around the Unicorn in its glass case will reveal judders if your screen isn't rock solid with motion.
-The artificial sheen you get when cranking up a TV’s motion processing settings is less noticeable with animation than with live-action films, so feel free to tweak away to reduce those motion blurs or judders.
+An incredible 'one-shot' chase towards the middle of the film is impressive, but we love the charming scene at the beginning where our hero Tintin first comes across a fateful model ship - the Unicorn.
+It's a masterclass in animation – Tintin’s reflections in the multiple mirrors behind look startlingly real, while the slow pan around the Unicorn in its glass case will reveal judders if your screen isn't rock-solid with motion.
+The artificial sheen you get when cranking up a TV’s motion processing settings tends to be less noticeable with animation than with live-action films, so feel free to tweak away to reduce those motion blurs or judders.

-Alfonso Cuaron’s thrilling sci-fi flick may have lost out to 12 Years A Slave as Best Picture in the 2014 Academy Awards, but it’s not surprising that it won Best Visual Effects – it can pretty much tell you everything you need to know about your TV or projector’s picture.
+Alfonso Cuaron’s thrilling sci-fi flick may have lost out to 12 Years A Slave as Best Picture in the 2014 Academy Awards, but it’s not surprising Gravity won Best Visual Effects – it can pretty much tell you everything you need to know about your TV or projector’s picture.

-The scene with the space walk is especially telling of contrast and dark detail, with the whites of the spacesuits and spaceship just pixels apart from the blackness of space.
-Do whites bleed into black or are they clear cut?
-Earth's edges should look bright and well-defined, and when Doctor Ryan Stone (played by Sandra Bullock) detaches you should see a smattering of stars shining at different intensities.
+The scene with the space-walk is especially telling of contrast and dark detail, with the whites of the spacesuits and spaceship just pixels apart from the blackness of space.
+Do whites bleed into black or are they clear-cut?
+Earth's edges should look bright and well-defined, and when Doctor Ryan Stone (Sandra Bullock) detaches you should see a smattering of stars shining at different intensities.

-If you’re a fan of 3D, bonus!
+If you’re a fan of 3D then there's even more to enjoy.
 It’s a convincing and immersive watch, and your TV will need stability and clarity for space debris to be distinct as it flies past your face – and as Bullock swings around the screen.